CommonGateway/.github/CONTRIBUTING.md

-# CONTRIBUTING
+# CONTRIBUTION

-Hoe bijdragen?
+How to contribute?
-Wij zijn blij dat je dit leest, want elk goed open source project kan altijd vrijwillige ontwikkelaars gebruiken voor het project.
+We're glad you're reading this because any good open source project can always use volunteers for the project.

-Als je dat nog niet hebt gedaan, kom ons dan vinden in onze Slack(VOORBEELD).
-We willen dat je werkt aan dingen waar je enthousiast over bent.
+If you haven't already, come and find us in our Slack(EXAMPLE).
+We want you to work on things you're passionate about.

-Hier zijn enkele belangrijke bronnen:
+Here are some essential resources:

 COMMON GROUND LINK

-## Wijzigingen doorgeven
+## Report changes

-Stuur een GitHub Pull Request met een duidelijke lijst van wat je hebt gedaan (lees meer over pull requests).
-Volg de Public Code codeerconventies
+Send a GitHub Pull Request with a clear list of what you've done (read more about pull requests).
+Follow the Public Code coding conventions.(below) and make sure all your commits are atomic (one function per commit).

-(hieronder) en zorg ervoor dat al je commits atomair zijn (één functie per commit).
+Always write a clear log message for your commits.
+One-line messages are fine for small changes, but more significant changes should be should ideally look like:

-Schrijf altijd een duidelijk logbericht voor je commits.
-Eenregelige berichten zijn prima voor kleine wijzigingen, maar grotere wijzigingen zouden er idealiter  uit moeten zien:
+`$ git commit -m "A short summary of the commit`

-`$ git commit -m "Een korte samenvatting van de commit` Een paragraaf die beschrijft wat er is veranderd en wat de impact is."
+ A paragraph that describes what has changed and what the impact is."

-## Codeerconventies
+## Coding conventions

-Dit is open source-software.
-Denk aan de mensen die de code zullen lezen en zorg ervoor dat deze er goed uitziet voor hen.
+This is open-source software.
+Think about the people reading the code and make sure it looks good to them.

-Verder hanteren wij de [Public Code-standaarden](https://publiccode.net/)
+We also use the [Public Code standards](https://publiccode.net/)

-Bedankt, Conduction
+Thank you Conduction